apocalyptech/snakebirdsolver/README.md

 Things David Westreicher's solver does better:

  * Is noticeably faster
- * Outputs its found moves in a nice condensed format ("3x Right")
+ * Outputs its found moves in a nice condensed format ("3x Right").
+Its move-testing order, relatedly, makes it more likely that you'll stick with moving a specific snakebird as long as possible, rather than going back and forth, which can happen with mine.
  * Apparently supports reading Snakebird level data from screenshots, though I hadn't tested that out myself.
  * Also apparently can send keystrokes directly to a running Snakebird